 Consistent home care is essential for managing oral biofilm and supporting mucosal integrity.

-- Brush thoroughly twice daily with a soft-bristled brush.
+• Brush thoroughly twice daily with a soft-bristled brush.

-- Clean between teeth daily using floss, interdental brushes, or a water flosser.
+• Clean between teeth daily using floss, interdental brushes, or a water flosser.

-- Stay well-hydrated to support healthy salivary flow.
+• Stay well-hydrated to support healthy salivary flow.

 3. Adopt an Anti-Inflammatory Lifestyle and Dietary Pattern.

 Nutrition and lifestyle choices that reduce systemic inflammation also benefit oral ecology.
+Adherence to this potentially reduces the potential gum disease and COVID-19 link.

-- Focus on a Whole-Foods Diet: Emphasize vegetables, fruits, lean proteins, and healthy fats.
+• Focus on a Whole-Foods Diet: Emphasize vegetables, fruits, lean proteins, and healthy fats.
 Limit refined sugars and processed carbohydrates.

-- Ensure Adequate Vitamin D: Discuss testing and possible supplementation with your physician, as Vitamin D plays a role in immune modulation.
+• Ensure Adequate Vitamin D: Discuss testing and possible supplementation with your physician, as Vitamin D plays a role in immune modulation.

-- Avoid Tobacco: Smoking is a major risk factor for periodontitis and negatively impacts respiratory and immune health.
+• Avoid Tobacco: Smoking is a major risk factor for periodontitis and negatively impacts respiratory and immune health.

 4. Foster Open Communication with Your Healthcare Team.

-Be proactive in your health management.
+Since gum disease and COVID-19 may be linked, you need to be proactive in your health management.
 Share your complete health history, including any periodontal diagnoses, with your primary care physician, as it contributes to a full picture of your inflammatory and immune status.

 Conclusion: Oral Health as a Pillar of Systemic Resilience

 The exploration of the oral microbiome’s role in systemic health continues to evolve.
 While it does not serve as a crystal ball for specific infections, the science clearly indicates that a state of periodontal wellness supports a less inflamed systemic environment.
-By investing in consistent, professional oral care and healthy daily habits, you actively contribute to your body’s foundational resilience, which is a prudent strategy for navigating any health challenge.
+You may read more about the general applications here: https://theperiodontalprofessor.com/the-unifying-framework-of-periodontal-medicine/

 References

 1. Marouf, N., Cai, W., Said, K.N., Daas, H., Diab, H., Chinta, V.R., Hssain, A.A., Nicolau, B., Sanz, M. and Tamimi, F., 2021.
 Association between periodontitis and severity of COVID‐19 infection: A case–control study.
-Journal of clinical periodontology, 48(4), pp.483-491.
+Journal of clinical periodontology48(4), pp.483-491.

 https://onlinelibrary.wiley.com/doi/abs/10.1111/jcpe.13435

 2. Soffritti, I., D’Accolti, M., Fabbri, C., Passaro, A., Manfredini, R., Zuliani, G., Libanore, M., Franchi, M., Contini, C. and Caselli, E., 2021.
 Oral microbiome dysbiosis is associated with symptoms severity and local immune/inflammatory response in COVID-19 patients: a cross-sectional study.
-Frontiers in microbiology, 12, p.687513.13.
+Frontiers in microbiology12, p.687513.13.
 How Is the Oral Microbiome Connected to Depression?

 https://www.frontiersin.org/journals/microbiology/articles/10.3389/fmicb.2021.687513/full